Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/worldedit.md

 WorldEdit is an in-game world editing plugin.
 You can select areas, fill them in with a block (or multiple types of blocks), save the area as a schematic, and more.
 We'll learn the basics of this plugin and how to install it.

 If you regularly work with large selections or schematics, you can also check out our [FastAsyncWorldEdit guide](/plugins/fawe).
 FAWE is an alternative to WorldEdit that focuses on improving editing performance while keeping the familiar commands.
-However, FAWE is only available for Paper forks, while WorldEdit is multiplatform.
+FAWE supports Bukkit, Spigot, Paper, and compatible forks, while WorldEdit is multiplatform.

 ## Setup